 Competition in the rental and sale of relocatable modular buildings is intense.
 Two major national firms, Williams Scotsman International, Inc. and Modspace, Inc., are engaged in the rental of modulars, have many offices throughout the country and we believe may have greater financial resources than Mobile Modular.
 In addition, a number of other smaller companies operate regionally throughout the country.
-Mobile Modular operates primarily in California, Texas, Florida, and beginning late in 2007 in North Carolina and Georgia and beginning in 2008 in Virginia, Maryland and Washington, DC.
+Mobile Modular operates primarily in California, Texas, Florida, North Carolina, Georgia, Virginia, Maryland and Washington, D.C.
 Significant competitive factors in the rental business include availability, price, service, reliability, appearance and functionality of the product.
 Mobile Modular markets high quality, well-constructed and attractive modulars.
-The Company believes that part of the strategy for modulars is to create facilities and infrastructure capabilities that its competitors cannot easily duplicate.
+Part of the Company's strategy for modulars is to create facilities and infrastructure capabilities that its competitors cannot easily duplicate.
 The Company's facilities and related infrastructure enable it to modify modulars efficiently and cost effectively to meet its customers' needs.
 Management's goal is to be more responsive at less expense.
 Management believes this strategy, together with its emphasis on prompt and efficient customer service, gives Mobile Modular a competitive advantage.
 Mobile Modular is determined to respond quickly to requests for information, and provide experienced assistance for the first-time user, rapid delivery and timely repair of its modular units.
 Mobile Modular's already high level of efficiency and responsiveness continues to improve as the Company upgrades procedures, processes and computer systems that control its internal operations.
-The Company anticipates continued intense competition and believes it must continue to improve its products and services to remain competitive in the market for modulars.
+The Company anticipates intense competition to continue and believes it must continue to improve its products and services to remain competitive in the market for modulars.